-A "natural region" is a geographical area set apart from its neighbors on the basis of its distinctive landforms, climate and vegetation.
-Texas -- with hundreds miles of coastline on the Gulf of Mexico as well as mountains reaching to nearly 9,000 feet above sea level in its western interior -- has a varied geographical profile, which can be divided into four natural regions: the Gulf Coastal Plains, the Great Plains, the North-Central Plains and the Basin and Range.
+What are the four Texas regions and how are they different?
+A natural region is a geographical area set apart from its neighbors on the basis of its distinctive landforms, water bodies, climate and vegetation.
+Texas – with hundreds miles of coastline on the Gulf of Mexico as well as mountains reaching to nearly 9,000 feet above sea level in its western interior – has a varied geographical profile, which can be divided into four natural regions: the Gulf Coastal Plains, the Great Plains, the North-Central Plains and the Basin and Range.

 The Gulf Coastal Plains

 Consuming most of the eastern and southern portions of Texas and a third of the state overall, the Gulf Coastal Plains region is characterized by rolling terrain, pine and hardwood forests and a hot, humid climate for most of the year.
 Receiving about 30 to 55 inches of rain a year, the region is susceptible to hurricane damage in its coastal areas.